emca-it/OP5-Log-Analytics-2.x/09-00-00-Intelligence_Module/09-08-00-Scheduler_module.md

 define a command or a list of commands whose execution we instruct the application in the form of tasks.
 We can determine the time and frequency of tasks.
-Tasks can contain a simple syntax, but they can also be associated with modules, e.g. with one of the Intelligence modules.
+Tasks can contain a simple syntax, but they can also be associated with modules, e.g. with Intelligence module.

 To go to the Scheduler window, select the tile icon from the main menu bar and then go to the „Scheduler" icon (To go back, go to the